BYOINSEN

 2 August 1945:

 LtCdr William Cook’s Australian HMAS destroyer NIZAM is escorting HMS ARBITER.
 They are proceeding to rendezvous with Task Force 37 (BPF) in the vicinity of Saipan.
-Just before dawn, NIZAM passes a ship showing lights.
-NIZAM challenges, but receives no answer.
+Just before dawn, HMAS NIZAM passes a ship showing lights.
+HMAS NIZAM challenges, but receives no answer.
 At first light, the Japanese ensign is seen on the masthead as are large Red Cross signs painted on the craft.
-NIZAM sends a boarding party over by whaler to investigate.
+HMAS NIZAM sends a boarding party over by whaler to investigate.
 The party is told that the ship is destined for Torishima (Marcus Island).
 The ship has accommodations for 100 patients, but has none aboard.
 KIKU MARU is permitted to proceed.

 8 August 1945:

 About 250 miles NW of Marcus Island.
 Destroyer USS CASSIN (DD-372) puts a boarding party aboard KIKU MARU.
-After observing no violations, CASSIN permits KIKU MARU to proceed to Yokosuka.
+After observing no violations, USS CASSIN permits KIKU MARU to proceed to Yokosuka.

 13 August 1945: